A Short Poem About Freedom: The Yellow Wallpaper

 Cold air coming from the window that

-That invites me to go outside
+That invites me to go outside,

 But the yellow wallpaper hinders me.